Unified process: Iterative and incremental

-Although most iterations will include work in most of the process disciplines (e.g. Requirements, Design, Implementation, Testing) the relative effort and emphasis will change over the course of the project.
+Although most iterations will include work in most of the process disciplines (e.g. requirements, design, implementation, testing) the relative effort and emphasis will change over the course of the project.

 Architecture-centric

-The Unified Process insists that architecture sits at the heart of the project team's efforts to shape the system.
-Since no single model is sufficient to cover all aspects of a system, the Unified Process supports multiple architectural models and views.
+The unified process insists that architecture sits at the heart of the project team's efforts to shape the system.
+Since no single model is sufficient to cover all aspects of a system, the unified process supports multiple architectural models and views.

-One of the most important deliverables of the process is the executable architecture baseline which is created during the Elaboration phase.
+One of the most important deliverables of the process is the executable architecture baseline which is created during the elaboration phase.
 This partial implementation of the system serves to validate the architecture and act as a foundation for remaining development.

 Risk-focused

-The Unified Process requires the project team to focus on addressing the most critical risks early in the project life cycle.
-The deliverables of each iteration, especially in the Elaboration phase, must be selected in order to ensure that the greatest risks are addressed first.
+The unified process requires the project team to focus on addressing the most critical risks early in the project life cycle.
+The deliverables of each iteration, especially in the elaboration phase, must be selected in order to ensure that the greatest risks are addressed first.

+Use case driven

+Use cases are the primary modeling tools to define the system functionalities.
+It also acts as straightforward communication means for technical and non-technical team members.

-Project lifecycle (Phases of Unified Process)
+Project lifecycle (phases of unified process)

-The Unified Process divides the project into four phases:
+The unified process divides the project into four phases: